akingdom/akingdom.github.io/articles/tale-bread-salt-blood.md

 And the tale remains: **who among them shall break first?
 Tell me if you know his name.**

 ---
 (C) 2025 Andrew Kingdom all rights reserved.
 May be reproduced for educational use.
+This content was produced for a daily challenge on one of the sites the author uses.